 Before you go along with using a chemical solution as a way to remove old paint, make sure it’s safe to use and doesn’t contain methylene chloride.
-This chemical is harmful, and most of the manufacturers stopped using it in their products.
+This chemical is harmful, and most manufacturers stopped using it in their products.
 But please check anyway to be on the safe side.

 Make sure you dispose of all used paint stripper/stripped paint and all the gunk properly according to safety regulations for your country/state.
 Especially if the paint contains lead.

-Always use chemical resistant gloves, and safety goggles as chemical strippers can harm your eyes and skin.
+Always use chemical-resistant gloves and safety goggles, as chemical strippers can harm your eyes and skin.
 Use the respirator when working in poorly ventilated areas, especially working with chemicals like mineral spirits.

 tools and Materials needed

-- Thick rubber chemical resistant gloves
+- Thick rubber chemical-resistant gloves

 - Face mask/respirator